jdsteinbach/jdsteinbach.github.io/_posts/2016-03-30-rwd-sass-organization.md

 excerpt: Programming organizational principles for keeping responsive Sass code clean and maintainable.
 ---

-This is the first post in series based on my recent RWD Summit talk “Keeping RWD Simple & Sassy.”
+This is the first post in a series based on my recent RWD Summit talk “Keeping RWD Simple & Sassy.”
 It covers some important programming principles for keeping any code organized and makes application to your responsive Sass code base.

 ## Single Source of Truth